killthebuddh4/nrl.sh/typescript/src/features/neural-shell/README.md

 You can think of a machine as a bucket for ghosts, demons, and memory.
 You interact with a machine via a shell.

+### Bastion

+When you connect to a machine, the machine calls its bastion and passes the bastion your current shell.
+If the bastion returns null, the connection fails.
+Otherwise, the connection returns a shell and the value of the bastion is used to initialize the shell's session.

+You can think of the machine's bastion kind of like middleware.

 # Ghost

 You can think of a ghost as an automator.
 Ghosts are concerned with iterating,